Tag Archives: magnacut

 Lion Steel Nano – A closer look at the Dwarf

-Of course, I have noticed some nagging about the fact that the ball bearing are not made of ceramic but I remember reading also many issue about the Spyderco Mantra 2 and mine was just getting better and better the further I have used it.
+Of course, I have noticed some complaints about the fact that the ball bearings are not ceramic.
+But I also remember reading many issues about the Spyderco Mantra 2, and mine only got better and better the more I used it.

-The same for the Nano.
-It flipper fires now at 100%.
+The same goes for the Nano: it now flips at 100% every time.

-Now the Dwarf has proven to be exceptional in regard of pure ergonomy.
-This is the knife which has been thought as a tool you can handle for a long time making it a great candidate for wood working and even for various bushcraft uses.
+Now the Dwarf has proven to be exceptional in terms of pure ergonomics.
+This is a knife designed as a tool you can handle for a long time, making it a great candidate for woodworking and even various bushcraft uses.

-As you can notice the handle got that “elbow” near the end which makes it simply nesting in the palm of my hand.
+As you can notice, the handle has that “elbow” near the end, which makes it simply nest in the palm of the hand.

-It was the same idea on the Casström‘s handle, a knife which is a pure Bushcraft’s tool.
+It follows the same idea as the Casström handle, a knife that is a pure bushcraft tool.

-Another really nice touch is the way the flipper is integrate to the handle once the Nano is open.
+Another really nice touch is how the flipper integrates into the handle once the Nano is open.

-The flipper almost disappear in the handle.
-It flushes better than on my Amalgame Bowie.
+The flipper almost disappears into the handle.
+It sits more flush than on my Amalgame Bowie.

-This dwarven knife is done for hard uses and tough work.
-The blade has a wide full flat grind on almost 4mm thick stock which is really powerful in term of push cutting.
+This dwarven knife is made for hard use and tough work.
+The blade has a wide full flat grind on an almost 4mm thick stock, which delivers excellent push-cutting power.

 Like the dwarves in Tolkien’s books, you cannot judge the Nano by its size.

-This little big knife has a handle to grip hard and a short blade to cut hard.
+This little big knife has a handle built for a strong grip and a short blade made for hard cutting.

-Also the edge of that CPM Magnacut blade once convexed is easy to maintain crispy only with some leather.
-Apparently the heat treating has been really well done by Maniago people.
+Also, the edge of that CPM Magnacut blade, once convexed, is easy to maintain razor sharp with just leather stropping.
+Apparently, the heat treatment has been very well executed by the Maniago makers.

-The excellent geometry makes it a breeze to use on soft material also.
+The excellent geometry also makes it a breeze to use on softer materials.

-The open construction makes it easy to clean.
+The open construction also makes it easy to clean.

-For the better actually.
-Titanium and Magnacut are not easy to stain anyway.
-You are not obliged to clean it immediately.
-Then under some hot tap water, it is back to new.
+Even better: titanium and Magnacut are not easy to stain anyway.
+You don’t need to clean it immediately.
+Under hot tap water, it comes back like new.

-So really, so far so good, Thorin the Dwarf (“Nano” in Italian) is delivering and is not a disappointment at all but an excellent surprise.
-It goes in the same category as the Spyderco techno.
-Short tools with a lot of power are precious and not easy to design well; a folder short enough to sit comfortably in the watch pocket and with its pebble shape won’t rise any sheeple eyebrow.
-That’s a gem !
+So really, so far so good: Thorin the Dwarf (“Nano” in Italian) delivers and is not a disappointment at all, but an excellent surprise.
+It sits in the same category as the Spyderco Techno.

 LionSteel Nano, NA01-BL – Magnacut Blue Lil Big Knife Made in Italy.